|

 and was heard live around Vienna on various occasions.
 He then

-joined the band "Check 1" as a full-time keyboarder with
+joined the band "Check 1" as a self-taught keyboardist and began to compose songs sporadically.
+Then followed

 a time when Gerald cut back his musical activities, limiting his